GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/06.For-Others'-Guilt/docs.md

 ---
+title: |
-title: 156.
-For Others' Guilt
+    156. For Others' Guilt - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 156.
+For Others' Guilt.
+'Tis midnight; and on Olives' brow The star is dimmed that lately shone; 'Tis midnight; in the garden now The suff'ring Saviour prays alone.
+    keywords:  |
-    keywords: Christ in Song, For Others' Guilt, &#039;Tis midnight; and on Olives&#039; brow,
+        Christ in Song, adventhymnals, advent hymnals, For Others' Guilt, 'Tis midnight; and on Olives' brow.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 156. FOR OTHERS' GUILT
+####  Christ in Song,

 ```txt
 1.